#60: How to Stop Toy Store Meltdowns and Keep Your Home Clutter-Free

 … that although dealing with a lot of personal items, stories and emotions, the relationship must remain Client-Professional.

-If you do hit it off and become friends after the whole process is done, then that’s totally up to both of you and there’s nothing wrong with that.
+If you do hit it off and become friends after the whole process is done, then that’s totally up to both of you.
+And there’s nothing wrong with that.
 I’ve heard many senior organizers become really close friends with past clients.
-Just like friends can become clients, the other way around happens.
+Just like friends can become clients, the other way around happens, too.

 Some can’t physically be there but are immediately available for questions whenever needed.
 Other clients just need help with the decision making and the professional can take on the physical part of sorting and moving things around.